oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 · A count of the number of employees hired in the same year of the current employee or in the previous year.

-The results must be ordered by the hire date.
+The results must be ordered by the hire date.</strong>

 ```sql
 -- SOLUTION 1